codepunk/activatinator_laravel/README.md

 The over-syllabic "Activatinator" is a shout-out to Heinz Doofenshmirtz, the villain in the "Phineas and Ferb" cartoon series.
-According to the [Phineas and Ferb Wiki](http://phineasandferb.wikia.com/wiki/List_of_Doofenshmirtz%27s_schemes_and_inventions), "Doofenshmirtz's schemes and inventions, primarily known as "Inators," are plans and devices created by Dr. Heinz Doofenshmirtz as a means of dominating and taking over the Tri-State Area or other locations."
+According to the [Phineas and Ferb Wiki](http://phineasandferb.wikia.com/wiki/List_of_Doofenshmirtz%27s_schemes_and_inventions), "Doofenshmirtz's schemes and inventions, primarily known as 'Inators,' are plans and devices created by Dr. Heinz Doofenshmirtz as a means of dominating and taking over the Tri-State Area or other locations."